hyperledger-archives/aries-mobile-agent-xamarin/README.md

 Note: Not all references to osma have been changed.
 Please change them as you find them, PRs accepted.

 The primary goals of this project is to provide a common project to progress emerging community standards around mobile agents.
+In addition, a basic mediator agent in ASP.NET Core is included in this repo.
+This mediator agent can be run separately and can be configured as public access point for the mobile application.
+Please check the instructions below or watch the instructuonal video.

 This repository contains a cross platform mobile app (iOS/Android) built using the Xamarin framework in C#.
 More specifically the two platform specific projects share a common UI through the use of Xamarin.Forms.

+## Getting started
+1. Clone this repo
+2. [Download](https://hyperledger-org.bintray.com/aries/) and extract static libraries required for iOS and Android projects in the `libs` folder
+3. Run the mediator agent inside `mediator` folder by running `dotnet run` in terminal
+4. Open osma-mobile-app.sln and build

+For more information on the development practices featured in this repository please refer to [here](docs/development.md)

+### Working with public endpoint

+To work with public endpoints, use Ngrok and start it to listen on port 5000.
+Copy the assigned URL to the following locations
+- In `mediator/Startup.cs` replace the `EndpointUri` to instruct the mediator to use this address in configuration.
+- In `src/Osma.Mobile.App/App.xaml.cs` replace the `EndpointUri` to configure the mobile app to use this public endpoint as mediator service

+> You may have to clear previously created wallets in `~/.indy_client/wallet` for the changes to the mediator to work.
+Check if the mediator is configured with this address by opening it in a browser

+## A Quick Demo

+Watch this [Getting started with AMA-X](https://www.loom.com/share/5c52c185673046b688bdd1ef7d280185) video to learn how to run and configure the mobile agent with a publicly acessible mediator service

 ## Background